A private school education that remains affordable!

 At Maria College, your investment in education will be enhanced by a personalized approach toward your learning and educational experiences.
 Providing you access to the education programs and offerings in Maria College’s renown family-like environment is one of our many goals in helping students Aspire.
 Achieve.
 Become.

 Find information about tuition, applying for financial aid through scholarships and more on our website, and browse our Frequently Asked Questions for answers to questions you may have.
-Contact Maria College’s Financial Aid Office with any questions or concerns you may have.
+Contact Maria College’s Office of Financial Aid with any questions or concerns you may have.

 Financial Aid FAQs